Skip to content

 Linux binary has been built for AMD64.
 They are built using Ubuntu 22.04, so they should work for all newer versions.
 For older version though, there might be libstdc++ incompatibilities; if you encounter that problem, you can update libstdc++ or install using PyPi.

-Download the latest Linux binary (file named panoramax_cli-linux-amd64), then in the download directory:
+Download the latest Linux binary, then in the download directory:

 chmod u+x panoramax_cli-linux-amd64